-Of unusually high-Q, extraordinary mechanical and electrical stability, easy of adjustment, small in size and useful to beyond 500 megacycles for trimming or tuning, en new oir-dielectric capacitor is now evailable.
+Of unusually high-Q, extraordinary mechanical and electrical stability, easy of adjustment, small in size and useful to beyond 500 megacycles for trimming ar truing, a new air-dielectric capacitor is now available.

 Produced at the famous Philips works in Holland, it is brought to American amateurs and experimenters through SILVER jobbers.